Acute Gastritis

 Imaging Studies

-Four radiologic signs of acute gastritis are fairly consistent regardless of the etiology.
-These signs include thick folds, inflammatory nodules, coarse area gastrica, and erosions.
+Four radiologic signs of acute gastritis are fairly consistent regardless of the etiology: thick folds, inflammatory nodules, coarse area gastrica, and erosions.

 Nodularity of the gastric mucosa (bumpy appearance) is a second sign of acute or subacute gastritis.
 Its origin is uncertain.
 Nodules may represent erosions that have epithelialized (healed) but still have the associated edema.
 Compared with benign neoplastic polyps, gastritis-related nodules are smaller, and their edges are less well defined.
 They taper onto the adjacent mucosa, and they are seen most often in the distal stomach.
 Nodules due to gastritis are referred to as inflammatory.
 They generally line up on the folds of the gastric antrum and are a characteristic appearance of gastritis.

-Tomography scan and plain films of the abdomen can demonstrate thickening of the gastric wall in the case of phlegmonous gastritis.
+Tomography scans and plain films of the abdomen can demonstrate thickening of the gastric wall in the case of phlegmonous gastritis.

 Double-contrast barium radiography can demonstrate the nematodes that cause anisakidosis.